mjhoy/mjhoy.com/writings/misc/catalunya.md

 town, punctured by the extinct volcanoes all over the valley.

 The second thing I notice, biking into town, is the smell, like burning oil.
-I aske a few people about it.
+I ask a few people about it.
 One woman claims that it is just moisture from the streams.
 Another man didn't seem too concerned.
 Olot was a working town, lots of _embutidos_, _jamón_ factories.